Generic Name: mannitol (MAN-ih-tole)

 - Mannitol should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if mannitol can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using mannitol while you are pregnant.
-It is not known if mannitol is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use mannitol, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of mannitol: